 The new 'Phone First' service starts on Monday.

-The service now operates from 8am to 12 midnight seven days per week
+It will operate from 8am to 12 midnight seven days per week

 Phone First is designed for patients, including children, who are feeling unwell and considering travelling to the emergency department or Minor Injuries Unit with an injury or illness which requires urgent treatment but is not immediately life-threatening.